regulad/ShitpostAPI/README.md

 {
   "commands": [
     {
-      "name": "top_text",
+      "name": "caption",
       "parameters": [
         {
-          "name": "text",
+          "name": "top",
-          "type": "str"
+          "type": null
-        }
-      ],
-      "description": "Appends text in impact font to the top of an image."
         },
         {
-      "name": "bottom_text",
-      "parameters": [
-        {
-          "name": "text",
+          "name": "bottom",
-          "type": "str"
+          "type": null
         }
       ],
-      "description": "Appends text in impact font to the bottom of an image."
+      "description": "Appends text in impact font the top or bottom of an image."
     }
   ]
 }
 ```

+A `null` parameters means that the command does not take arguments.

+A `null` type means that either the type cannot be translated into a string, or it takes any type.